wldkrd1/Thain/README.md

 # Thain

-This is repo containing Thain-specific tools and files.
+This is repo containing [Thain](https://www.thain.org/)-specific tools and files.

-Starting with the Thain_Character_Creator.xlsx, an Excel spreadsheet with most of the Thain-specific class changes as documented here: https://www.thain.org/forum/e107_plugins/forum/forum_viewtopic.php?272924
+Starting with the Thain_Character_Creator, a spreadsheet with most of the Thain-specific class changes as documented here: https://www.thain.org/forum/e107_plugins/forum/forum_viewtopic.php?272924

+There is an Excel Template, Excel Spreadsheet, and an ODS version; all are updated with the latest changes.

 # Known Issues